 The Foundation is a signatory to the United Nations Principles for Responsible Investment (UNPRI).
 The UNPRI embodies an internationally accepted framework for investors to manage ESG issues in a manner consistent with improving long-term investment returns.

-As a signatory, Foundation North aligns its responsible investment approach to the following principles:
+The Foundation aligns its responsible investment approach to the UNPRI principles and prefers working with fund managers who are aligned with the UNPRI principles.